 Tipping in USA

-While tipping is an appreciative gesture in many countries, tipping is the US takes on another dimension.
+While tipping is an appreciative gesture in many countries, tipping in the US takes on another dimension.
 Most staff working in the hospitality, food, or even service industry, from bartenders and waiters, food delivery, car washers, taxi drivers, are paid minimum wages.
 That minimum wage is currently 7.25 US$ per hour, though some states like California had increased it be over 10 US$.
 Most of these people don’t have health insurance or pension.
 Tipping makes a substantial part of their income and is part of the American culture.

 As a rule, tipping 15% is standard, though 20% is not unheard of if the service provided went beyond expectations.
-Tipping is, of course, not compulsory, but an integrated custom in the US society.
+Tipping is, of course, not compulsory, but an integrated custom in US society.

 While five US states (Alaska, Delaware, Montana, New Hampshire, and Oregon) don’t have a sales tax.
 However, purchases in other states will see an extra 5% to 10% sales tax added to any amount.
 So whatever cost you see when buying something, expect to pay more when going through with your purchase.
 With tipping, plan to add about 25% more of the costs in restaurants.

 In most states, the minimum drinking age is 21.
 Bouncers or waiters will ask for your ID to verify your age, before entering a bar, a nightclub, or to buy at a supermarket.
 No open containers are allowed on the street, which means you have to consume inside the restaurants or bars.
 When walking outside the stores, bottles have to be carried in a bag or brown paper bag, same in the cars – no alcoholic beverage should be seen in a car.
-Some states are somewhat “dry states” where alcohol sale and consumption are restricted like Utah, where Mormons from the Church of Latter-day Saints have a strong influence.
+Some states are somewhat “dry states” where alcohol sales and consumption are restricted like Utah, where Mormons from the Church of Latter-day Saints have a strong influence.

 Be prepared for some head-scratching moments.
 Forget meters, forget Celcius.
 The US works with the empiric system (inches, yards, miles, feet, hands, cups, pounds, ounces, gallons) and speaks Fahrenheit (ºF) instead of Celcius (ºC).
 So if it’s a hot day, you might head “100” today – you are not going to boil over, that would be around 38 ºC.